 (a) Shares Issuable.
-The maximum number of Shares that are reserved and available for issuance under the Plan shall be 255,749,6341 Shares, of which 129,714,4542 Shares are reserved and remain available for issuance (representing approximately 9.55%3 (or less) of the issued share capital of the Company as of June 5, 2024, being the effective date of the approval of the Plan by the shareholders (the "Amended Effective Date")).
-Over the lifetime of the Plan, a total of 376,143,772 ordinary shares have been authorized.
-For purposes of this limitation, the Shares underlying any awards granted under this Plan or the Company's 2011 Option Plan (including any grants made prior to the Amended Effective Date) that are forfeited, canceled, held back upon exercise of a Share Option or settlement of an award to cover the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without the issuance of Shares or otherwise terminated (other than by exercise) shall be added back to the Shares available for issuance under the Plan and the 2018 Employee
+The maximum number of Shares that have been reserved and available for issuance under the Plan shall be [255,749,634]1 Shares, of which [129,714,454]2 Shares are reserved and remain available for issuance (representing approximately [9.55]%3 (or less) of the issued share capital of the Company as of June 5, 2024, being the effective date of the approval of the Plan by the shareholders (the "Amended Effective Date")).
+For purposes of this limitation, the Shares underlying any awards granted under this Plan or the Company's 2011 Option Plan (including any grants made prior to the Amended Effective Date) that are forfeited, canceled, held back upon exercise of a Share Option or settlement of an award to cover the exercise price or tax withholding, reacquired by the Company prior to vesting, satisfied without the issuance of Shares or otherwise terminated (other than by exercise) shall be added back to the Shares available for issuance under the Plan, provided that (i) the Shares reserved and available